IASB (IFRS)

 International Financial Reporting Standards (IFRS) are issued by the International Accounting Standards Board (IASB).

-The IASB was founded in 2001 to succeed the International Accounting Standards Committee (IASC), itself established in 1973.
-It therefore endorsed all accounting standards issued previously and are known as International Accounting Standards (IAS).
+The IASB began operations in 2001, succeeding the International Accounting Standards Committee (IASC), which was established in 1973.
+The IASB adopted all existing standards issued by the IASC.
+Those earlier standards are known as International Accounting Standards (IAS).

-For financial years beginning on or after 1st January 2019, listed companies must account for their leases in compliancy with IFRS 16.
-It supersedes IAS 17.
+For financial years starting on or after 1 January 2019, listed companies must apply IFRS 16 for lease accounting.
+IFRS 16 replaced IAS 17.